 In reviewing your health comments under skin problems, I noticed there was nothing about blood blisters or blood spots, whichever they are called.
 My daughter and I have these ugly spots on our back, chest, and legs.
 Can you tell me what causes these and is there any way of getting rid of them?

 A spot of a situation you mention.
-Let's take a look at the many different types of "spots" that can show up on one's skin.
-Some of the most common include:
+Time to take a look at the many different types of "spots" that can show up on one's skin.
+Some of the most common ones include:

 Any suspicious looking spots need to be checked out by a health care professional to make sure they are not cancerous.